denoland/std/README.md

 ### Setup Stripe

-Currently, SaaSKit uses [Stripe](https://stripe.com) for subscription billing.
+Currently, Deno SaaSKit uses [Stripe](https://stripe.com) for subscription billing.
 In the future, we are open to adding other payment processors.

 To setup Stripe: